ChickTechRDU/rpi-wordpress-screen/README.md

     return "😎"

+# This function returns a font size to use depending on how many comments a blog has.
 def font_size_for_comment_total(total):
     return (total + 3) * 4

 blog = Blog("http://$username.example.com/wp-json/wp/v2")
 screen = Screen()

+# Keep checking the blog and updating the screen every second until we stop the program.
 while True:
     total_comments = blog.total_comments()
     size = font_size_for_comment_total(total_comments)